 The Vizla is a dog with aristocratic origins that loves humans.
 They are incredibly affectionate and kind and are good companions for kids.

-What’s more, they’re even very friendly and approachable for strangers.
-Being highly energetic, with a lot of exercise needs, these dogs are perfect for an active family.
+What’s more, they’re even very friendly and approachable to strangers.
+Being highly energetic, with many exercise needs, these dogs are perfect for an active family.

 They don’t need a lot of grooming and are easy to train.
 They are smart, sensitive and don’t have a lot of health problems either.

 The Australian Shepherd is a beautiful dog that loves human interaction.
 It loves to be affectionate and is overall a very devoted and gentle dog.
 They are intelligent and have a good attention span, making them easily trainable.

 This is a completely indoor dog, but it still needs its daily vigorous exercise.
 They are extremely energetic and love nothing more than to play with their human owners.

 They are also extremely talented and can be taught to do several tricks.

 Rottweilers are extremely loyal and protective of the people they love.
 Despite being the ideal guard dog, they’ve got a fun and loving personality.

 They have a calm and confident nature and tend to be in tune with their owner’s feelings.
 These dogs aren’t super active but this doesn’t mean they laze around all day.

 They don’t need a lot of maintenance in the grooming department either.
 Although they can be a bit wary of strangers, these dogs can be quite friendly if socialized at a young age.